-Replacing missing teeth is important for long term dental health.
+Replacing missing teeth is key for long term dental health.
 Not only do they cause a cosmetic problem, missing teeth can cause future problems with your remaining teeth.
 For example, your remaining teeth may drift into the open spaces.
 This would change your bite and affect your ability to chew.
-In turn, this can cause bone loss, gum disease or additional decay (because it’s more difficult to keep your teeth clean).
+In turn, this can cause bone loss, gum disease or further decay (because it’s more harder to keep your teeth clean).

 Types of Dentures

-The dental associates at Lost Mountain Dental offer several types of dentures and will help you select the best one based on your needs, goals and budget.
+The dentists at Lost Mountain Dental offer several types of dentures.
+We will help you select the best one that matches your needs, goals and budget.

-The dentures that we offer in our Marietta, GA dental office are called cosmetic dentures because they are highly aesthetic and look and feel just like natural teeth.
-The dentures that Lost Mountain Dental offers are designed to fit stably and comfortably in your mouth.
+We call the dentures that we offer in our Marietta dental office “cosmetic dentures” because they are highly aesthetic and look and feel just like natural teeth.
+The dentures that our dental care team at Lost Mountain Dental offers will fit snugly in your mouth.

-There are basically two types of dentures: Full Dentures and Partial Dentures.
+There are mainly two types of dentures: Full Dentures and Partial Dentures.
 Full dentures replace all of a person’s upper or lower teeth.
-A partial denture replace several missing teeth, similar to a dental bridge.
+A partial denture replace many missing teeth, similar to a dental bridge.

 A denture can either be removable or fixed.
-Fixed dentures are anchored by dental implants and often called implant dentures.
+Dental implants anchor fixed dentures, and are often called implant-supported dentures.

 Implant Supported Dentures

 Implant supported dentures, simply known as implant dentures, have an extremely high success rate and level of patient satisfaction.
-While there is a greater investment for implant dentures, they do provide superior long term benefits over removable dentures.
+While there is a greater investment for implant dentures, they do provide prime long-term benefits over removable dentures.

 - Secure fit, no worries about dentures falling out when you eat or speak